TexasMac's Web Site

 Phone: (208) 263-6953

 Buffalo Arms is the leading supplier of products for the BPCR reloader

 High-quality sights for BPCRs.
 To check out the Kelley sight offerings

 click on Kelley Sights above or Buffalo Arms Co.
-Kelley sights are available for
+With the exception of

 Lee Shaver Gunsmithing

 P.O.
 Box 570, 1020 Broadway, Lamar, MO 64759